Our Approach and Practices

 One of our groundwater-fed stock tanks

 Chickens.
-Our chickens are fed a high-quality vegetarian layer mixture, supplemented by free access to chicken grit, ground oystershell (for strong eggs), as many bugs, worms, or slugs as they can capture, and trimmings/thinnings that we provide from our (organically-raised) vegetable garden, in addition to scraps from our own meals.
+Our chickens are fed a high-quality vegetarian layer mixture, supplemented by free access to chicken grit, ground oystershell (for strong eggshells), as many bugs, worms, or slugs as they can capture, and trimmings/thinnings that we provide from our (organically-raised) vegetable garden, in addition to scraps from our own meals.
 The chickens are allowed free access to the pastures during the day, where they also eat grass and weeds, as well as the occasional lizard or frog (chickens being omnivores by nature).
 A diet high in green leafy vegetables (or leaves from our vegetable garden too full of bug holes to be appealing to humans), along with grass, gives their yolks a dark-orange color.
-We have two breeds of chickens, both of which are dual-purpose (meat + egg) breeds: Welsummers, which lay dark chocolate brown eggs in “large” to “extra-large” sizes, and Ameraucanas, which lay light blue-green eggs in large sizes.
-We also have a cross between these two breeds that lays olive-green eggs.
-Welsummers, unlike most breeds of heritage chickens, can easily be sexed at hatching; this means that we can offer hatchling chicks to city dwellers who wish to raise their own eggs with confidence that you won’t find yourselves with roosters!
+Most of our flock consists of two breeds of chickens, both of which are dual-purpose (meat + egg) breeds: Welsummers, which lay dark chocolate brown eggs in “large” to “extra-large” sizes, and Ameraucanas, which lay light blue-green eggs in large sizes.
+We also have a cross between these two breeds that lays olive-green eggs, as well as some red and black sexlinks, which lay a more familiar light brown “large” to “extra large” egg.
 More information on our chickens is available here.

 A young Welsummer hen (three months old, not yet laying)

 Concern for the environment.
 We try to practice organic farming methods to the maximum extent possible, although our farm is not certified as organic.
 We keep our fenceline clear of weeds by mowing and by using a weedwhacker, rather than by spraying Roundup (glyphosate) as is common practice with many farmers.
 In our flower gardens, we use horticultural vinegar to kill weeds in our brick walkways.
 It makes the gardens smell like salad dressing, but it’s effective!
 We hand-pick Japanese beetles from our vegetable and flower gardens each morning for a special treat for the chickens.
 Nonlethal approaches (such as row covers) help our young eggplants, peppers, tomatoes, and cabbage family crops avoid the depredations of pests such as flea beetles or cabbage loopers, and collars of aluminum foil help keep cutworms from killing our vegetable plants.
 When absolutely necessary, we will spray our vegetables with organic preparations (such as Spinosad and Bt) to control pests – but we only use products that act specifically on the pests we have identified, with negligible ecotoxicity, and (equally important!) that won’t harm pollinators such as honeybees.
-Our orchards are also only sprayed with organic products for controlling fungal diseases and insect pests, at times that won’t affect pollinators.
-It may affect the appearance of our fruit, but we believe this is well-worth the benefits to our ecosystem.
 Animal manure is composted (along with kitchen waste, such as coffee grounds, not suitable for the chickens), and is used to fertilize our vegetable gardens.
-We do not use persistent herbicides on our pastures or hayfield such as Forefront/Milestone (aminopyralid).
-This herbicide is excreted in animal manure – rendering the animal manure toxic to susceptible plants for a full year (or more) after application to pastures.
+We do not allow persistent herbicides on our pastures or hayfield such as Grazon/Milestone (aminopyralid), or on any hay we purchase.
+This herbicide is excreted in animal manure – rendering the animal manure toxic to susceptible plants for a full year (or more) after application of composted manure to flower or vegetable beds or pastures.

 One of the sunflowers planted to support pollinators

 Concern for both human and animal health.
-We do not use antibiotics or hormones as growth promoters in our animal feed, or any other substances other than those Nature intended our animals to eat.
-We do reserve the right to administer antibiotics to ill animals, and we will administer deworming agents to our sheep (but only when needed, never routinely); in such infrequent events, we will exceed any USDA “withholding” requirements before sending a lamb to market or collecting eggs for human consumption.
-Unlike use of antibiotics as growth promoters, use of antibiotics for therapeutic purposes has not been associated with the development of antibiotic-resistant bacteria.
+We do not use antibiotics or hormones as growth promoters in our animal feed – ever.
+We do reserve the right to administer antibiotics or deworming agents to ill animals, but only when needed, never routinely; in such infrequent events, we will exceed any USDA “withholding” requirements before sending a lamb to market or collecting eggs for human consumption.
+Unlike routine use of antibiotics as growth promoters, occasional use of antibiotics for therapeutic purposes has not been associated with the development of antibiotic-resistant bacteria.
 We feel we would be poor stewards of the animals dependent on our care if we denied them antibiotics or deworming agents when medically necessary simply to be able to market them as “antibiotic free”.

 One of our yearling Cheviot x Perendale ewes